Skip to content

 Currency

-Our Anticipated Strategy: We are modestly overweight USD for now.
+Our Anticipated Strategy: We are neutral to slightly underweight USD for now.

 DEVELOPED

-Our Current View: Eurozone economies are still stagnating with soft manufacturing and global trade.
-Vulnerability to a weak China poses a risk as well.
+Our Current View: Eurozone economies still stagnating with soft manufacturing and global trade.
+Vulnerability to a weak China poses a risk as well, in our view.

 EMERGING

-Our Current View: Emerging Markets (EM) local currencies that we favor have limited external financing needs and high carry.
-Political uncertainty has tempered our optimism toward previously favored currencies (Mexican Peso - MXN, Brazilian Real -BRL).
+Our Current View: EM local currencies that we favor have limited external financing needs and high carry.
+Political uncertainty has tempered our optimism toward previously favored currencies (BRL).

-BRL – Recent actions and narrative from President Lula’s administration has had a major impact on volatility.
+BRL – Recent actions and narrative from the Lula administration has had a major impact on volatility.

-Our Anticipated Strategy: We are overweight BRL (cheap valuations, supportive external flows), although we have reduced on recent volatility.
+Our Anticipated Strategy: We are overweight BRL (cheap valuations, supportive external flows), although reduced from earlier in the year.

 We are underweight CNY on geopolitical risks, decline in goods exports, and risk of growth shortfall.